Protecting our community whilst boosting business

 Located at the University, the Energy and Environment Institute includes an interdisciplinary team living and working in areas that face significant flood risk.

-Recognising the need for an innovation centre targeted specifically at enhancing the resilience of the people, property and businesses of the Humber, the team at the Energy and Environment Institute developed the £3.4million Flood Innovation Centre project to stimulate flood innovation amongst regional SMEs.
-They were successful in securing £1.9 million from the European Regional Development Fund (ERDF) and this has been matched with a £1.5 million contribution from the University.
+Recognising the need for an innovation centre targeted specifically at enhancing the resilience of the people, property and businesses of the Humber, the team at the Energy and Environment Institute developed the £3million Flood Innovation Centre project to stimulate flood innovation amongst regional SMEs.
+The project is receiving up to £1.65m of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+The Ministry of Housing, Communities and Local Government (and in London the intermediate body Greater London Authority) is the Managing Authority for European Regional Development Fund.
+Established by the European Union, the European Regional Development Fund helps local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.
+The ERDF funding has been matched with a £1.29 million contribution from the University of Hull and the Aviva Foundation.

 After securing the contract, the Flood Innovation Centre was set up to drive innovation and support different approaches and solutions to flood resilience.
 Working in the local community, with businesses, schools and education providers, the Flood Innovation Centre is helping to establish the Humber as a centre of excellence for developments in flood innovation.